About Mend the Gap

 What does this mean for you?

-Mend the Gap wants to make contact with landowners and communities in the programme area to develop enhancement projects.
+Mend the Gap wants to make contact with landowners and communities in the programme area to develop projects to enhance the local landscape.

-We are seeking to identify and support large landscape enhancement projects that will contribute towards meeting the programme’s overall vision of softening the scars left by the electrification of the Great Western mainline, by enhancing and enriching the outstanding landscape that links the Chilterns and North Wessex Downs for wildlife, residents and visitors.
+We are particularly seeking to identify and support landscape enhancement projects that will contribute towards meeting the programme’s overall vision of softening the scars left by the electrification of the Great Western mainline, and of enhancing and enriching the outstanding landscape that links the Chilterns and North Wessex Downs for wildlife, residents and visitors

-Find out more about the types of projects and schemes that could be supported by looking at our Enhancement projects page.
+You can find out more about the types of projects that the programme can support by looking at the programme’s Enhancement Project Criteria.

-£750,000 is earmarked for Mitigation Projects, such as tree planting and hedgerow restoration to help screen, mask, distract from and soften the impact of the steel gantries and other electrical equipment which have been installed in the Chilterns and North Wessex Downs AONBs along the 20km stretch of line between the outskirts of Reading and Didcot.
+A further £750,000 is earmarked for Mitigation Projects, such as tree planting and hedgerow restoration to help screen, mask, distract from and soften the impact of the steel gantries and other electrical equipment which have been installed in the Chilterns and North Wessex Downs National Landscapes along the 20km stretch of line between the outskirts of Reading and Didcot.